 These provinces and territories have made immigration agreements with the Federal Government to help them attract foreign workers who can join their workforce and help grow their local economy.
 There are currently over 80 provincial nominee programs.

-The vast majority of these are designed to bring in foreigners who meet the province or territory requirements.
+Most of these are designed to bring in foreigners who meet the province or territory requirements.
 This includes people with specialized skills, investment potential, or Canadian post-secondary education credentials.

 How Do the Provincial Nominee Programs Work?